-This shop is located in a food court kind of place and you can go upstairs to to have a sit down, if you’re happy with one of the three bar stools downstairs.
 What you get is a really good Banh Mi with fresh ingredients and good service by the welcoming couple Bo and Richie.
 I have not tried their spring rolls, but I hear they are good, so that will be for my next visit.

 Name: Banh Mi Bo